-- Site layout, building arrangements and topographic references such as parking and open spaces. - Identification of existing buildings and new buildings (as proposed). - Information regarding building massing, envelope details proposed and schematic elevations, as appropriate. - Preliminary, representative floor plans organized by building. - Way finding and circulation information, including public and pedestrian access routes and restrictions, as well as vehicular access and restrictions. - Any other descriptive information that will convey the intent of the developer's proposal.
+- Site layout, building arrangements and topographic references such as parking and open spaces. - Identification of existing buildings and new buildings (as proposed). - Information regarding building massing, envelope details proposed and schematic elevations, as appropriate. - Preliminary representative floor plans organized by building. - Way finding and circulation information, including public and pedestrian access routes and restrictions, as well as vehicular access and restrictions. - Any other descriptive information that will convey the intent of the developer's proposal.

-B. Disposition Intent Narrative: Include a detailed narrative description of how the proposed development will address the broad goals set forth in Section 1-2 , Disposition Intent:
+B. Disposition Intent Narrative.
+Include a detailed narrative description of how the proposed development will address the broad goals set forth in Section 1-2 Disposition Intent:

-- ❖ Successfully repurpose MSH to support overall Town needs and interests. - ❖ Address Town housing needs including the need for senior housing, mixed-income housing, and other residential options such as nursing and memory care, special needs housing, and artist live/work housing. - ❖ Attain reasonable and desirable economic, financial and non-financial benefits for Medfield residents. - ❖ Maintain and enhance the character and values of the Town of Medfield and its residents.
+- Successfully repurpose MSH to support overall Town needs and interests. - Address Town housing needs including the need for senior housing, mixed-income housing, and other residential options such as nursing and memory care, special needs housing, and artist live/work housing. - Attain reasonable and desirable economic, financial and non-financial impacts on Medfield residents and Town services. - Maintain and enhance the character and values of the Town of Medfield and its residents.

 C. Permitting Process.
-As appropriate include a narrative describing the anticipated Permitting and Entitlement processes including a list of all required local, state, and federal zoning, land use, historic and environmental permits and approvals including but not limited to MEPA.
+Include a narrative describing the anticipated Permitting and Entitlement processes and a list of all required local, state, and federal zoning, land use, historical commission/historic district commission, and environmental permits and approvals required.
 Also include any and all applicable licensing/operating permit requirements as appropriate to support the uses proposed.
 This information should be organized in a format that illustrates the permit strategy and related schedule in a clear, organized fashion.